Judges and Judiciary

 San Francisco Superior Court has moved to shut down resurfacing allegations that Judge Braden C. Woods demeaned female attorneys and made inappropriate comments in court.

-The court said the nearly four-year old allegations were reignited this week with reports of San Francisco Deputy Public Defender Diamond Ward challenging Woods to recuse himself from a hearing in a felony case with her based on their previous interactions, a Mission Local news report said.
+The court said the nearly four-year old allegations were reignited this week with reports of San Francisco Deputy Public Defender Diamond Ward challenging Woods to recuse himself from a hearing in a felony case based on their previous interactions, a Mission Local news report said.

-San Francisco Superior Court executive officer Brandon E. Riley said in the new release, "There is an established process known as California Code of Civil Procedure (CCP) § 170.6 to challenge a judicial officer for disqualification without the requirement to prove any bias or unfair conduct.
+San Francisco Superior Court Executive Officer Brandon E. Riley said in the new release, "There is an established process known as California Code of Civil Procedure (CCP) § 170.6 to challenge a judicial officer for disqualification without the requirement to prove any bias or unfair conduct.

 "This process was not utilized in the new case.
 Instead, these nearly four-year-old allegations, which formed 'no basis for action,' were made public this week in a motion under California Code of Civil Procedure 170.1, which requires disqualification for cause.